SSWConsulting/SSW.People.Profiles/Brook-Jeynes/Brook-Jeynes.md

 | ![Rust](../badges/Developer-rust.png)

 Brook Jeynes is a Software Developer currently working in the Brisbane SSW office.
-At SSW, he predominantly works in Javascript/Typescript, React, and C#.
+At SSW, he predominantly works in Javascript/Typescript, React, and .NET.
 In his spare time, Brook builds programs using Typescript, Rust, and Zig.

 Brook is always trying to learn new things, whether that be about music, technology